Purpose and Applicability

 - Place broken/unbroken glass into a sharps container.

-- Do not remove any items from a sharps container.
+- Never remove any item from a sharps container.

 - Substitute glassware with plastic ware, including desiccators, wherever possible.